 The herb’s name comes from its genus name, which is Levisticum.
 The name of the genus indicates that it comes from Liguria.
 Liguria is a region in Italy where fields of lovage once flourished.

-Flavor profile of lovagecelery seeds is actually lovage seeds.
+Lovage has a flavor very similar to that of celery but more intense; in fact, the spice sold as celery seeds is actually lovage seeds.
 Along with the strong celery flavor, there are also hints of anise.
-The flavor tends linger, which makes this herb perfect for flavoring stocks and dishes with long cooking times.
+The flavor tends to linger, which makes this herb perfect for flavoring stocks and dishes with long cooking times.

 Health benefits of lovage